The Tragic Real-Life Story Of Alice In Chains

 Layne Staley's tragic death

-If the tragedies Alice in Chains has faced over the years were a mountain range, Layne Staley's death in 2002 would quite likely be its highest peak.
+If the tragedies Alice in Chains faced over the years were a mountain range, Layne Staley's death in 2002 would quite likely be its highest peak.
 As Dave Lifton of Ultimate Classic Rock reports, the 34-year-old singer was found dead in his apartment in Seattle.
-Though his long-time issues with drug addiction were well known, Staley had also been a recluse for quite some time.
+Though his long-time substance use issues were well known, Staley had also been a recluse for quite some time.
 As such, his body wasn't found until two weeks after his death, when people realized they hadn't heard about him in a while.

 Mike Starr's long fall from grace

 When someone mentions drugs and Alice in Chains in the same sentence, most people probably think about singer Layne Staley.
-However, as Rolling Stone notes, poor Staley was hardly the only member of the band to struggle with addiction.
+However, as Rolling Stone notes, poor Staley was hardly the only member of the band to experience addiction.
 Mike Starr, the band's original bass player, also developed a taste for narcotics early on.
-Starr took care of bass duties on Alice in Chains' beloved debut studio album, Facelift, as well as their even more esteemed sophomore effort, Dirt.
-He was there when they toured with giants like Van Halen and Iggy Pop — but sadly, so was his drug addiction.
+Starr took care of bass duties on Alice in Chains' beloved debut studio album, "Facelift," as well as their even more esteemed sophomore effort, "Dirt."
+He was there when they toured with giants like Van Halen and Iggy Pop — but sadly, so were his substance use issues.

 The death of Mike Starr

-Starr's life proved to be a hard one, as he found it difficult to shake his addiction.
-On March 8, 2011, the 44-year-old musician passed away in Salt Lake City, just a month after he'd been arrested for "unauthorized prescription drugs."
-Deseret News reported that Starr had been mixing his anxiety medication and methadone, and the Hollywood Reporter later confirmed that the poor bassist's cause of death had been a prescription drug overdose.
+Starr's life proved to be a hard one, as he found it difficult to stop his substance use.
+On March 8, 2011, the 44-year-old musician died in Salt Lake City, just a month after he'd been arrested for "unauthorized prescription drugs," per Rolling Stone.
+Deseret News reported that Starr had been mixing his anxiety medication and methadone, and the Hollywood Reporter later confirmed that the bassist's cause of death had been a prescription drug overdose.

 The William DuVall situation